cdreide/go-speech-recognition-lib/README.md

 Last but not least: of course you will need a C++ Program to use the library:
-You'll need an 16KHz audiostream represented by a std::vector containing short values and get String represantation of the transcript.
+You'll need an audiostream represented by short values.

-### Prepare the C++
+## Prepare the C++

 We will load the library at runtime, so you'll have perform a few more steps than just including a header file.
 To achieve this we'll use Windows' HANDLES.